 - By the way, set your oven to bake (from grill/broil) and don't change the temperature.

 - Spread the chicken and olives around the pizza base.

-- Sprinkle cheese on top - now here's the good part and one of Mark's not-so-secret-anymore secrets - make sure you get loads of cheese on the edges.
+- Sprinkle cheese on top--now here's the good part and one of MM's not-so-secret-anymore secrets: make sure you get loads of cheese on the edges.
 Not just the middle, the edges.

 - Slide the pizza in the oven and bake for approximately 20-25 minutes (remember, your oven is set at the same temperature, just set at bake not grill).

 - When you get the pizza out, you will see why you wanted to coat the edges with cheese because they have become a bonus: cheesy bread bits because the ciabatta has risen to become a fluffy, awesome, cheese-encrusted crust!

 Photos of the process AFTER I got my killer, new, Le Creuset stovetop grill–heavy enough to be an impromptu weapon, say, if someone is wanting to kidnap me and I need to utilize anything at hand to stop that from happening–and totally awesome for grilling an-ee-thing!